sujallimje/ai-manager/README.md

    ```
 6. **Access the application**
    - Open [http://localhost:3000](http://localhost:3000) in your browser.
+   - To view the demo video, access the `CapitalCue - Your AI Branch Manager.mp4` file in the root project directory.

 ## Document Processing
 The system uses advanced OCR techniques to extract information from various documents: